hyperledger/fabric-private-chaincode/docs/design/integrate-with-cc-tools/README.md

 ### On The Client Side Level

-Similarly, as cc-tools is a framework for developing the chaincode which is normally translated to fabric chaincode (now also fabric private chaincode), the client transaction invocation flow is not affected by cc-tools but it must follow the FPC transaction flow for encryption and decryption operations to meet the security requirements asserted by FPC.
+Similarly, as cc-tools is a framework for developing the chaincode which is normally translated to Fabric chaincode (now also Fabric Private Chaincode), the client transaction invocation flow is not affected by cc-tools but it must follow the FPC transaction flow for encryption and decryption operations to meet the security requirements asserted by FPC.

 1. Step 1-5: FPC Client SDK Invocation : The client application invokes FPC Chaincode via the SDK, which retrieves the chaincode's public encryption key from the Enclave Registry and encrypts the transaction proposal in addition to a symmetric client response key.
 2. Step 6-7: Chaincode Execution : The encrypted proposal is processed by the FPC Shim inside the Enclave, which decrypts the arguments and executes the chaincode logic using the World State.